-- If only a portion of the loan is forgiven, or if the forgiveness request is denied, any remaining balance due on the loan must be repaid by the borrower on or before the two-year maturity of the loan.
+- If only a portion of the loan is forgiven, or if the forgiveness request is denied, any remaining balance due on the loan must be repaid by the borrower on or before the maturity of the loan.

 - If the amount remitted by SBA to the lender exceeds the remaining principal balance of the PPP loan (because the borrower made scheduled payments on the loan after the initial deferment period), the lender must remit the excess amount, including accrued interest, to the borrower.

 - The general loan forgiveness process described above applies only to loan forgiveness applications that are not reviewed by SBA prior to the lender’s decision on the forgiveness application.

 In a separate interim final rule on SBA Loan Review Procedures and Related Borrower and Lender Responsibilities, SBA describes its procedures for reviewing PPP loan applications and loan forgiveness applications.

 What documentation will I need when I submit my loan forgiveness request?

 Based on your disbursement date, you will receive a link to our online PPP loan forgiveness application.
 Below is a list of some of the documentation you will need to provide as part of the forgiveness application process.